Metal Machine Music: Contemporary reviews

-Metal Machine Music confounded reviewers and listeners at the time, with the original 1975 RCA Victor LP edition being withdrawn within three weeks of its release.
-The Strangers Dave Segal later claimed it was one of the most divisive records ever, challenging both critics and the artist's core audience, similar to the reception of Miles Davis' Agharta album, which was issued around the same time.
+Metal Machine Music confounded critics and listeners, with the original LP being withdrawn within three weeks of its release.
+The Stranger's Dave Segal later claimed it was one of the most divisive records ever released, challenging both critics and the artist's core audience; he compared this to the reception of Miles Davis' live album Agharta, released the same year.

-Rock critic Lester Bangs wrote of Metal Machine Music: "as classical music it adds nothing to a genre that may well be depleted.
+Lester Bangs wrote of the album that "as classical music it adds nothing to a genre that may well be depleted.
 As rock 'n' roll it's interesting garage electronic rock 'n' roll.
-As a statement it's great, as a giant FUCK YOU it shows integrity—a sick, twisted, dunced-out, malevolent, perverted, psychopathic integrity, but integrity nevertheless."
-Bangs later wrote a tongue-in-cheek article about the album, titled "The Greatest Album Ever Made", in which he judged it "the greatest record ever made in the history of the human eardrum".
+As a statement it's great, as a giant FUCK YOU[sic] it shows integrity—a sick, twisted, dunced-out, malevolent, perverted, psychopathic integrity, but integrity nevertheless."
+Bangs later wrote a tongue-in-cheek article in which he judged it "the greatest record ever made in the history of the human eardrum".
+The Village Voice critic Robert Christgau considered it Reed's "answer to Environments", saying it had "certainly raised consciousness in both the journalistic and business communities" and was not "totally unlistenable", though he admitted for white noise he would rather listen to the Velvet Underground's "Sister Ray".

-Rolling Stone magazine reviewed the album as sounding like "the tubular groaning of a galactic refrigerator" and as displeasing to experience as "a night in a bus terminal".
-In the 1979 Rolling Stone Record Guide, critic Billy Altman said it was "a two-disc set consisting of nothing more than ear-wrecking electronic sludge, guaranteed to clear any room of humans in record time".
-(This aspect of the album is mentioned in the Bruce Sterling short story "Dori Bangs".)
-The first issue of the first punk rock zine simply named Punk, featured Reed on the cover and claimed the album had presaged the advent of the punk movement.
+In Rolling Stone, James Wolcott likened the album to "the tubular groaning of a galactic refrigerator" and considered it as displeasing to experience as "a night in a bus terminal".
+In the 1979 Rolling Stone Record Guide, critic Billy Altman called it "a two-disc set consisting of nothing more than ear-wrecking electronic sludge, guaranteed to clear any room of humans in record time".

-Village Voice critic Robert Christgau referred to Metal Machine Music as Reed's "answer to Environments" and said it had "certainly raised consciousness in both the journalistic and business communities" and was not "totally unlistenable", though he admitted for white noise he would rather listen to "Sister Ray".
+Despite the intense criticism, or perhaps because of the exposure it generated, Metal Machine Music reportedly sold 100,000 copies in the US, according to the liner notes of the 2000 CD reissue by RCA/Buddah Records.

+The first issue of the pioneering punk zine Punk featured Reed on the cover and claimed that the album had presaged punk rock.